hicso21/hicso21/README.md

 - 👋 Hi, I’m Thomas Villaverde, I'm from argentina and I'm a Full Stack Javascript Developer.
-- 👀 I am working on an integration project with Hubspot & Synxis.
+- 👀 I am working on a mobile project with react native.
 - 💞️ I am looking for a job where we can all progress as a team and as individuals.
 - 📫 How to reach me:
 - Portfolio: https://hicso-portfolio.netlify.app/